jordan-public/dual-rollup-zk-opt/README.md

-# on-chain-zk-prover
+# dual-rollup-zk-opt
-On-chain so called "zero knowledge" prover (not just verifier).

 ## Demo
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/jordan-public/dual-rollup-zk-opt/)

 See instructions [here](zkprover/README.md).
 ## Abstract

+We are providing a proof-of-concept mechanism of Dual Rollup: ZK Rollup and Optimistic Rollup in one.
+Cartesi already provides Optimistic Rollup functionality.
+In addition, we run ZK Rollup functionality, which can be "claimed" at any time by anyone.
+If the Optimistic Rollup rolls back as a result of a fraud proof, next time it proceeds is going to be from the new Ethereum -Layer 1 (L1) state, which fits well.

-We are providing a proof-of-concept mechanism of running zero-knowledge proofs (actually Validity Proofs) where both the Prover and the Verifier can run on a public blockchain.
+To achieve this we run zero-knowledge proofs (actually Validity Proofs) where both the Prover and the Verifier can run on a public blockchain.

 Running the verifier on Ethereum Virtual Machine (EVM) is relatively inexpensive and feasible for many applications.
 However, running the